MicrosoftDocs/memdocs/memdocs/configmgr/comanage/tutorial-co-manage-new-devices.md

 ### On-premises infrastructure

-- A supported version of the Configuration Manager current branch.
+- A supported version of Configuration Manager current branch.

   This tutorial uses [enhanced HTTP](../core/plan-design/hierarchy/enhanced-http.md) to avoid more complex requirements for a public key infrastructure.
 When you use enhanced HTTP, the primary site that you use to manage clients must be configured to use Configuration Manager-generated certificates for HTTP site systems.